 It is possible to book domestic tickets up to 40 days in advance on the Georgian Railways website or Biletebi, paying with Visa or Mastercard.
 The booking procedure is equally arduous on both sites but Bileti charges a 1.50 lari service fee.
 An English version is available: click top-right on the GEO button.

-International services cannot be booked online.
-Beware: this includes domestic trips if the train later crosses into Azerbaijan or Armenia!
+International services cannot be booked through Georgian websites, this includes domestic trips if the train later crosses into Azerbaijan or Armenia.
+However, the Tbilisi-Yerevan train can be booked through Armenian Railways, and the train to Baku via the online booking site of Azerbaijan Railways..

 You can always buy your tickets at the train station yourself, or have a Georgian travel agency do it for you.
 In case of international tickets this is definitely the way to go.